smapiot/piral/src/plugins/piral-dashboard/README.md

 This is plugin that only has a peer dependency to `piral-core`.
 What `piral-dashboard` brings to the table is a set of Pilet API extensions that can be used with `piral` or `piral-core`.

+## Why and When

+Many portal and tool applications come with a dashboard view that easily allows getting an overview over the most interesting pieces of functionality and information.
+This plugin allows creating dashboard pages that contain components registered as "tiles".
+The layout and behavior of these can be fully configured.
+The standard options include variable rows, columns, and resize properties.

+Alternatives: Use extensions to define this generically without the need for a plugin.
+Place each dashboard in its own extension slot registering components dynamically for these.

 ## Documentation

 The following functions are brought to the Pilet API.